hirosystems/chainhook/README.md

  1. **Search for existing issues:** Before submitting a new issue, please search [existing and closed issues](../../issues) to check if a similar problem or feature request has already been reported.
  1. **Open a new issue:** If it hasn't been addressed, please [open a new issue](../../issues/new/choose).
 Choose the appropriate issue template and provide as much detail as possible, including steps to reproduce the bug or a clear description of the requested feature.
  1. **Evaluation SLA:** Our team reads and evaluates all the issues and pull requests.
-We are avaliable Monday to Friday and we make a best effort to respond within 7 business days.
+We are available Monday to Friday and we make a best effort to respond within 7 business days.

 Please **do not** use the issue tracker for personal support requests or to ask for the status of a transaction.
 You'll find help at the [#support Discord channel](https://discord.gg/SK3DxdsP).